Access to Information and Privacy

 Access to Information Act Requests

-Between April 1, 2013 and March 31, 2014, the agency received two-hundred and twenty (220) formal information requests under the Access to Information Act.
-Thirty-seven (37) requests were carried forward from the previous reporting period.
-Two-hundred and sixteen (216) requests were completed before the end of March.
-Forty-one (41) requests were carried forward to the next reporting period for the following reasons: thirty-five (35) requests required additional time to allow for consultations with third parties and six (6) requests were received at the end of the reporting period.
+Between April 1, 2016 and March 31, 2017, the Agency received two hundred and eighty-eight (288) formal information requests under the Access to Information Act.
+Eighty-three (83) requests were carried forward from the previous reporting period.
+Two hundred and sixty-five (265) requests were completed before the end of March.
+One hundred and six (106) requests were carried forward to the next reporting period for the following reasons: sixty-five (65) requests required additional time to allow for consultations with third parties and forty-one (41) requests were received at the end of the reporting period.

-In most cases, the information that was exempted from disclosure from those records that were "disclosed in part" was personal information pertaining to other individuals, third party financial and/or commercial information, advice or recommendations developed by the agency or accounts of internal discussions.
+In most cases, the information that was exempted from disclosure from records that were “disclosed in part” was personal information pertaining to other individuals, third party financial and/or commercial information, advice or recommendations developed by the Agency or accounts of internal discussions.

-The one-hundred and fourty-six (146) requests that were abandoned were received from individuals who, after being informed of the provisions of the act, either withdrew their requests or did not respond to our correspondence.
+The twelve (12) requests that were abandoned were received from individuals who, after being informed of the provisions of the Act, either withdrew their requests or did not respond to our correspondence.

-The three (3) requests included in the "no records exist" category were received from applicants who requested access to records that either did not exist or were not described clearly enough to allow for their identification.
+The twenty-two (22) requests included in the “no records exist” category were received from applicants who requested access to records that either did not exist or were not described clearly enough to allow for their identification.

-No waiver is granted for the initial application fee.
-It is, however, reimbursed under the following conditions: when the request is for information that is available under the privacy act or when the information is available informally.
+As a result of the government’s decision in 2016 to waive all fees beyond the initial $5 application fee, no waiver is granted for the initial fee.
+It is however, reimbursed when the request is for information that is available under the Privacy Act.

-During fiscal year 2013-2014, 69% of completed requests were processed within the initial 30-day period.
-In thirteen (13) cases, the agency required a 30-day time extension in order to conduct consultations with either third parties and/or other federal government departments.
-In forty-three (43) cases, an extension of over 30 days was required because of the number of records requested and to enable the agency to conduct necessary consultations.
-In eleven (11) cases, additional time was required due to the complexity of the requests.
+During fiscal year 2016-2017, 59% of completed requests (155 cases) were processed within the initial 30-day period.
+In 8 % of completed requests (22 cases), a 30-day time extension was required in order to conduct consultations with either third parties and/or other government departments.
+In 11% of completed requests (30 cases), an extension of over 30 days was required because of the number of records requested and to enable the Agency to conduct necessary consultations.
+In 22 % of completed requests (58 cases), additional time was required due to the complexity of the requests.